samhol/SPHP-framework/README.md

 ## INTRODUCTION

-SPHP framework is an open source framework for developing interactive web applications and services in object oriented PHP.

-This framework supports many aspects of full stack Web application development.
-Framework has all the web programming goodies like `PHP`-, `SQL`-, `CSS`-, `SCSS`- and `JavaScript` under its hood, but generally deploying framework requires no usage of other programming languages than PHP.
+SPHPlayground is an open source framework for developing interactive web applications and services in object oriented PHP.
+SPHPlayground can be a part of full stack Web application development.
+Framework has many of the web programming goodies like `PHP`-, `SQL`-, `CSS`-, `SCSS`- and `JavaScript` under its hood, but generally deploying framework requires no usage of other programming languages than PHP.